victorgo26/GPT/README.md

 	{"RightLowerLeg", "RightFoot"},
 }

--- Tabela para armazenar os desenhos por jogador local desenhosPorJogador = {}
+local desenhosPorJogador = {}

+-- Criar linhas do esqueleto
--- Cria as linhas para o jogador local function criarDesenhos(player)
+local function criarDesenhos(player)
 	if player == LocalPlayer then return end if desenhosPorJogador[player] then return end